astefanutti/metrics-aspectj/README.md

 ```

 In that example, _Metrics AspectJ_ will automatically create a `Timer` instance with the provided `name`
-and inline around the method invocation the needed code to time the method execution using that `Timer` instance.
+and inline around the method invocation with the needed code to time the method execution using that `Timer` instance.

 #### Registry Resolution and the `@Metrics` Annotation

-The `@Metrics` annotation and provides the way to declare the `MetricRegistry` to register the generated `Metric`s into.
+The `@Metrics` annotation provides the way to declare the `MetricRegistry` to register the generated `Metric`s into.
 It targets classes and is ultimately used to create the `Metric`s and weave the _Metrics AspectJ_ aspects into the annotated class.

 The `@Metrics.registry` mandatory attribute must be a valid EL expression that evaluates either to